babybuddy/babybuddy/docs/configuration/webhooks.md

 python manage.py deliver_webhooks
 ```

 Run it from cron or a systemd timer.
+Use `https` for anything on another
+machine: over plain `http` the secret and the body travel in the clear, and the
+signature then proves nothing about where they have been.
 Anything that is not delivered is tried
 again on the next run, waiting twice as long as the previous attempt: one, two,
 four and eight minutes.
 After five attempts the event is left alone and stays
 in the database as a record of what happened.

-One endpoint that is down holds up nobody else.
-Each event settles on its own,
+One endpoint that is down costs only its own events: they are the ones that
-and a failure costs only the events meant for that endpoint.
+fail, and everything else still goes out in the same run.
+What a slow endpoint
+costs is time, since the run works through the list in order and waits up to
+ten seconds for each.

 ## Configuring an endpoint